Chatterbox TTS Voice Channel

 This is a high-performance Text-to-Speech (TTS) service based on Chatterbox-TTS.
-It provides an OpenAI TTS-compatible API interface, an enhanced interface supporting voice cloning, and a clean Web user interface.
+It provides an API interface compatible with OpenAI TTS, an enhanced interface supporting voice cloning, and a simple web user interface.

-This project aims to provide developers and content creators with a privately deployable, powerful, and easy-to-integrate TTS solution.
+This project aims to offer developers and content creators a privately deployable, powerful, and easily integrable TTS solution.

 Usage in pyVideoTrans

-This project can serve as a powerful TTS backend to provide high-quality English dubbing for pyVideoTrans.
+This project can serve as a powerful TTS backend for pyVideoTrans, providing high-quality English dubbing.

 Start This Project: Ensure the Chatterbox TTS API service is running locally (